Cambridge University Library: Staff

 The official office of Librarian of the university was not established until 1577, when William James was appointed Librarian.
 The first set of regulations "for the Office of keeping the Library" were then formed in 1582.
-Little is known of the administration before the late sixteenth century.
+Little is known of the administration before the late 16th century.
 Before 1577, the University Chaplain had overall responsibility of the Library among other duties.
 Sixteen potential Chaplain-Librarians have been identified.

 In 1721 the post of Principal Librarian (Protobibliothecarius) was created for Conyers Middleton "as a mark of sympathy with him in his opposition to Richard Bentley".
 In 1828 this post was merged with that of Librarian (Bibliothecarius).

 Various scholars have held the position.
 Abraham Wheelocke was librarian of the "Public Library" at Cambridge University, and was also Reader in Anglo-Saxon in the 17th century.
-Augustus Theodore Bartholomew was a librarian at Cambridge University for over twenty-five years.
+Augustus Theodore Bartholomew was a librarian at Cambridge University for over 25 years.
 The classicist A. F. Scholfield was Librarian from 1923 to 1949.
-More recent University Librarians have included E. B. Ceadel, F. W. Ratcliffe (1980–94), Peter Fox (1994–2009) and Anne Jarvis (2009–16).
+More recent University Librarians have included Eric Bertrand Ceadel, F. W. Ratcliffe (1980–94), Peter Fox (1994–2009) and Anne Jarvis (2009–16).
 Other notable members of staff include the bibliographer Henry Bradshaw and the Uranian poet Charles Edward Sayle, author of a history of the library.

 The current librarian is Jessica Gardner.
 She joined the library in April 2017, becoming the 36th University Librarian.